-Their palms facing the sky, around two million Muslims gathered on Thursday on Saudi Arabia's Mount Arafat for the highlight of the Hajj pilgrimage, one of the world's largest annual gatherings.
+Around two million Muslims gathered on Thursday on Saudi Arabia's Mount Arafat for the highlight of the Hajj pilgrimage, one of the world's largest annual gatherings.

-With temperatures pushing 40 degrees Celsius (104 Fahrenheit) under the desert sun, the faithful climbed the hill east of Mecca where Muslims believe the Prophet Mohammed gave his last sermon some 14 centuries ago.
+With temperatures pushing 40 degrees Celsius (104 Fahrenheit) under the desert sun, the pilgrims climbed the hill east of Mecca where Muslims believe the Prophet Mohammed gave his last sermon some 14 centuries ago.

 The second day of the Hajj - a five-day pilgrimage which all Muslims must perform at least once in their lifetime if physically and financially able - is dedicated to prayer and reflection.